 Misty’s past several years had been exceedingly difficult.
 She was a mom with two kids, in a marriage that was falling apart.
 She was separated from her husband with no home and not much income.
 As is so often true, the word complicated doesn’t quite do the situation justice.
 Misty and her kids were staying temporarily at her friend, Janet’s house while looking for something permanent.
 The problem was she didn’t have her own home and didn’t see much hope of getting one anytime soon.
 For some reason, on that particular day, the discouragement, disappointment, and darkness seemed to hang over her like a cloud.
 As we all know so well, when we find ourselves in the middle of a difficult, lingering, ugly mess, all it takes is just one more thing to push us over the edge….some little thing at work that doesn’t go as planned, a phone call you didn’t want or expect, a hurtful word during a conversation, and the list goes on.
 Whatever had happened that day, my heart broke for my friend.

 As Misty and I talked, I saw something out of the corner of my eye.
 Behind and to the left of her desk was the door into the superintendent’s office which was typically closed.
 That morning the door was ajar and I saw Dr. Rhea’s hand motioning for me to come into his office.
 Dr. Rhea was the superintendent of the school as well as a wonderful friend.
 He appeared tall and slender with glasses and whitish grey hair.
 This was a man who beautifully managed the fine line of being in charge while still being warm and friendly.
-With the many people I’ve worked with over the years, rarely have I found someone able to blend those two gifted abilities together as well as Dr. Rhea.

 When a break came in my conversation with Misty, I mentioned that I wanted to say hi to Dr. Rhea and moved toward his door.
 As I walked into his office, I couldn’t help but notice the huge grin on his face.
 In fact, even now it makes me laugh.
 As my mom used to say, he looked like, “the cat who ate the canary!”
 Before I could say a word, he motioned for me to close the door and have a seat.
 I didn’t think the grin could get much bigger, but it did, and his eyes twinkled making him look a little like Santa.
 Words started pouring out of his mouth with excitement as he described the “big surprise”.